 Privacy and Children and Young People

-Services such as Education, Social Care and Early Help, which aim to protect vulnerable children and their families, may collect, use and share special category data as defined by the General Data Protection Regulation and Data Protection Act 2018.
+Services such as education, social care and early help, which aim to protect vulnerable children and their families, may collect, use and share special category data as defined by the General Data Protection Regulation and Data Protection Act 2018.

-We do not disclose or share this sensitive or confidential information without your freely given, informed, unambiguous, explicit consent, except in a small number of situations where disclosure is allowed by law, or where we have good reason to believe that failing to do so would put you or someone else at risk.
+We do not disclose or share this sensitive or confidential information without your freely given, informed, clear consent.
+However, in a small number of situations disclosure is allowed by law such as when we have good reason to believe that failing to do so would put you or someone else at risk.